 We will have a class for the week of April 18th – April 25th 2015.

-During this week long cooking class and tour of Tuscany Larisa and Valentino will take you to explore San Gimignano, Greve in Chianti, Parma and Lucca and you will enjoy wine tastings in some of the best of our wineries in both Chianti and Lucca.
+During this week long Tuscan cooking school and tour of Tuscany Larisa and Valentino will take you to explore San Gimignano, Greve in Chianti, Parma and Lucca and you will enjoy wine tastings in some of the best of our wineries in both Chianti and Lucca.
 Your lovely hosts will teach you the whole process of cooking including the history and culture behind our cooking by visiting the markets and the producers of the food – and then you will learn to make some of Valentino’s amazing recipes including Ravioli ricotta e spinaci con salsa di pomodorini (Ravioli stuffed with ricotta cheese and spinach served with fresh cherry tomatoes), Tagliatelle al pesto, Risotto al lo zafferano con zucchini e taleggio servito in cestini di parmigiano, pollo all cacciatora con polenta, minestrone, lasagna dello chef, insalatina con pere, pecorino e aceto balsamico, bucatini all ‘Amatriciana, bistecca all brace con fagioli al fiasco, pizza, gamberoni con fagioli cannellini di San Ginese, Paccheri alla Marinara and so many other mouthwatering dishes.

 If it makes you half as hungry as it does us just reading these delectable dishes you’ll want to get a head start by preparing Valentino’s recipe for Minestrone, which he has graciously shared with us.